General Protein Pretraining or Domain-Specific Designs? Benchmarking Protein Modeling on Realistic Applications: Introduction

 \section{Introduction}

 Proteins serve as the central executors of biological activities, regulating a wide range of critical biological processes through their complex three-dimensional structures and dynamic properties.
-A precise understanding of protein function and interactions is critical across many applications~\cite{aidd,anfinsenprinciples}.
-For instance, directed evolution of enzymes can endow proteins with novel functions~\cite{plastic_degrading_enzyme}.
-Accurate prediction of protein–ligand interactions (PLIs) can largely accelerate drug discovery~\cite{vsynthes,antibiotics_discovery,kinase_comp}.
+A precise understanding of protein function and interactions is critical across many applications~\citep{aidd,anfinsenprinciples}.
+For instance, directed evolution of enzymes can endow proteins with novel functions~\citep{plastic_degrading_enzyme}.
+Accurate prediction of protein–ligand interactions (PLIs) can largely accelerate drug discovery~\citep{vsynthes,antibiotics_discovery,kinase_comp}.
 These application areas underscore the immense potential of deep learning in protein analysis.

-Various deep learning approaches leveraging protein sequences and structures have been developed for protein-related applications.
-For instance, general sequence models such as LSTM~\cite{lstm} and Transformer~\cite{attention} have been employed to extract amino acid sequence patterns for tasks like stability landscape prediction~\cite{tape}.
-Geometric Graph Neural Networks (GNNs), including GVP-GNN~\cite{gvp} and EGNN~\cite{egnn}, have demonstrated remarkable effectiveness in modeling 3D molecular structures.
-Motivated by these successes, geometric GNNs have been further applied to structure-based protein modeling tasks~\cite{proteinmpnn,clipzyme}.
-Recently, Graphformer~\cite{graphformer} and Transformer-M~\cite{transformerm} have incorporated structural biases into transformer-based architectures.
-These emerging sequence-structure hybrid models show promising ability in the general protein representation learning.

-Recently, the remarkable success of large-scale pretraining models in image and text has inspired similar advances in protein modeling.
-Masked language modeling has been extended to predict the masked amino acids in protein sequences, resulting in protein language models like ESM and ProteinBERT~\cite{esm1,esm2,proteinbert}.
-GearNet~\cite{gearnet} explores the multi-view contrastive learning on protein structures.
-Additionally, some methods, such as OntoProtein~\cite{ontoprotein}, leverage functional annotations as supervision signals for pretraining.
+Various deep model architectures and pretraining tasks have been developed to leverage protein sequences and structures for protein applications. (\textbf{i}) \textit{Geneal Architectures}: Sequence models such as LSTM~\citep{lstm} and Transformer~\citep{attention} have been employed to extract amino acid sequence patterns for tasks like stability landscape prediction~\citep{tape}.
+Geometric Graph Neural Networks (GNNs), including GVP-GNN~\citep{gvp} and EGNN~\citep{egnn}, have demonstrated remarkable effectiveness in modeling 3D protein structures~\citep{proteinmpnn,clipzyme}.
+Recently, Graphformer~\citep{graphformer} and Transformer-M~\citep{transformerm} further incorporated structural biases into transformer-based architectures.
+These emerging sequence-structure hybrid models show promising ability in protein representation learning. (\textbf{ii}) \textit{Pretrainig Strategies}: Recently, large-scale protein pretraining models have also been explored to benefit the representation learning for downstream applications.
+In particular, masked language modeling has been extended to predict the masked amino acids in protein sequences, resulting in protein language models like ESM and ProteinBERT~\citep{esm1,esmc,proteinbert}.
+Morever, GearNet~\citep{gearnet} explores the multi-view contrastive learning on protein structures.
+Additionally, some methods, such as OntoProtein~\citep{ontoprotein}, leverage functional annotations as supervision signals for protein encoder pretraining.